Kimserey/BlogArchive/20160830_bring_internationalization_websharper.md

         |> Doc.RunById "main"
 ```

+We start by defining our `languages` and its translations.
+Then we create a text, a date and a currency formatted number which will be translated.
+And finally by using two buttons, one targetted to English and the other one French, we allow the user to translate the content of the website.

 And that's it we are done, we now have localization for text language, date and number in our webapp!

 ![preview](https://raw.githubusercontent.com/Kimserey/InternationalizationSample/master/i18n.gif)

 # Conclusion

-Today we saw how we could support i18n in our WebSharper webapp in F#.
+Today we saw how we could bring i18n in our WebSharper webapp in F#.
-I never saw much tutorial and emphisis on how important it is but we must always remember that not everyone speak or read English and the internet is accessible for everyone.
-A webapp allowing user to change languages and cultures will always be better placed than a webapp allowing only English.
-We should strive to make our webapp accessbile for everyone without language barriers.
+I didn't see many tutorials on how to bring i18n to webapps so I wanted to share a way to do it.
+Localization is very important when you need target different markets in different countries.
+It is always better to be able to localize and it will also make your webapp more attractive than a Google translated webapp!
 Hope you enjoyed reading this post as much as I enjoyed writing it!
 As always, if you have comments leave it here or hit me on Twitter [@Kimserey_Lam](https://twitter.com/Kimserey_Lam).
 See you next time!